-We recently celebrated twenty-five years of the Haiti Support Group.
+We recently celebrated twenty-seven years of the Haiti Support Group.
 Launched in June 1992, for over two decades we have worked in solidarity with the Haitian poor majority, reflecting and amplifying the views of grassroots, popular, participatory groups.
 In our commitment to empowering Haiti’s poor majority, we collaborate with civil society organisations across the country, including trade unions, women’s organisations, peasant groups, neighbourhood associations and others.
 We believe they are the best placed to represent and defend the vast majority of the Haitian people’s desire for real democracy, justice and equitable development in their country.

 The Haiti Support Group is a civil society organisation that collaborates with progressive, participatory groups in Haiti working to:

 - improve the standard of living of the poor majority

 - build genuine democracy and means of participation